ywang412/Android_TournamentManager/GroupProject/Docs/UseCaseModel.md

 - **Description:**  The user selects the option 'Show Player Totals' The system then displays will show totals for every player in the system as a list sorted by total.
 Then selects 'Close' Returns to the home page.
 - **Post-conditions:**  Main menu is displayed
 - **Alternative Flows:**  If there is no ongoing tournament, the system displays a suitable message.

+**Use Case: viewMatchList**
+- **Actors:**  TournamentManager,TournamentPlayer
+- **Pre-conditions:**  User logs into the system in Manager mode or Player mode.
+- **Description:**  The user selects the option 'Show Matches' The system then displays list of matches Then selects 'Close' Returns to the home page.
+- **Post-conditions:**  Main menu is displayed
+- **Alternative Flows:** If there is no ongoing tournament,the system displays a suitable message.

 **Use Case: pickDeck**
 - **Actors:**  TournamentPlayer